 Carrier Oils: Introduction & Benefits

 Carrier Oils are also known as Base Oil and Vegetable Oil.
-These oils are used to dilute Essential Oils and Absolutes before they are applied to the skin in massage and aromatherapy.
-They are named as “Carrier” because they carry the essential oils onto the skin.
+These oils are used to dilute Essential Oils before they are applied to the skin and aromatherapy because essential oils are potent and can cause irritation when applied directly to your skin.

-In the same way Carrier oils being called “fixed oils” just because of the fact that they remain fixed on the skin.
+Carrier oils also being called “fixed oils” just because of the fact that they remain fixed on the skin.
 These oils do not quickly evaporate from the skin’s surface or have the strong natural scent of plants.
 This quality makes them the best & ideal for controlling essential oil concentration.
 These oils reduce the strength of an essential oil’s aroma but not its therapeutic properties.

 Similarly, these oils can also prevent potential irritation, sanitization, inflammation, redness, or burning that can be caused by the undiluted use of Essential oils, Absolutes, and CO2 Extracts.

-Firstly, Carrier Oils are usually used to dilute Essential oils.
-The essential oil has a wide range of benefits and cannot be applied directly or neat on the skin because they are highly concentrated.
-These cold press oils are added to Essential oils because it will prevent the risk of skin allergies and irritations.
+Carrier Oils are usually used to dilute Essential oils.
+The essential oil has a wide range of benefits and cannot be applied directly or neatly on the skin because they are highly concentrated.
+These cold-pressed oils are added to Essential oils because they will prevent the risk of skin allergies and irritations.

-If a Carrier oil is not mixed then essential oils can evaporate quickly and cannot spread across the surface of the skin on their own.
+If a Carrier oil is not mixed then essential oils then it can evaporate quickly and cannot spread across the surface of the skin.
 Carrier oils allow the Essential oils to penetrate the skin and nourish it from within.